Can jump over 6 feet straight up from a standstill

 4 Incredible Ibex Facts!

-- Most males and females stay in gender-segregated herds for much of their life
+- Most males and females stay in gender-segregated herds for much of their lives.

 Ibex Scientific name

-These animals belong to the genus Capra and the family Bovidae.
-It has a number of subspecies, including the following:
+These animals belong to the Family Bovidae and Genus Capra.
+There are a number of species and subspecies, including the following:

 - Capra aegagrus aegagrus (Bezoar ibex)